Pat Grigadean

 “But I am blind,” said Punjab.
 “I have no point of view.”

-Amethyst began to laugh so loudly that Punjab was a little afraid he would drop him.
+Amethyst began to laugh so loudly that Punjab was a little afraid the elephant would drop him.

-Punjab didn’t know that and said so.
+Punjab did not know that, and he said so.
 Now even Kanabi was paying attention to the conversation.

 This was news to Punjab since he’d never stopped to think about where the elephant’s eyes were.